omarrayyann/MujocoAR/README.md

 # MuJoCo AR [![PyPI version](https://img.shields.io/pypi/v/mujoco_ar)](https://pypi.org/project/mujoco_ar/)

 MuJoCo AR is a plugin for [MuJoCo](https://github.com/google-deepmind/mujoco) that enables the integration of ARKit data from a connected iOS device to control MuJoCo frames in real-time.
 It can also be used in non-MuJoCo applications (see the flexible setup section below).

-iOS App Download link: www.orayyan.com
+This package accompanies the MuJoCo AR iOS app that can be downloaded from [here](www.orayyan.com).

 ## Demos